akhodakivskiy/VimFx/documentation/commands.md

 When invoking one of the hint commands (such as `f`, `et` or one of the [`v` commands]) you enter Hints mode.
 In Hints mode, markers with hints are shown for some elements.
 By typing the letters of a hint something is done to that element, depending on the command.
+You can also type the text of an element with a hint marker: See the [Hint characters] option for more information.

 Another way to find links on the page is to use `g/`.
 It’s like the regular find command (`/`), except that it searches links only.